 - 3 tablespoons oil

-Wrap in foil.
-Let the seasoning meld with the meat for about 10 to 15 minutes before grilling.
+- Wrap ribs in foil and let the seasoning meld with the meat for about 10 to 15 minutes before grilling.

-Prepare the grill.
-Cook for 40 to 60 minutes or until meat is tender.
+- Prepare the grill and cook ribs for 40 to 60 minutes or until meat is tender.
 Cover grill with the lid.
 Temperature should be about 325 degrees F.

-Brown the top of the ribs for about 3 minutes and flip it.
+- Brown the top of the ribs for 3 minutes and flip it.

-Before removing from the grill flip the ribs to brown the glaze for 2 to 4 minutes.
+- Before removing from grill, flip the ribs to brown the glaze for 2 to 4 minutes.